A Systematic Study of In-the-Wild Model Merging for Large Language Models: Do Methods Based on Task Arithmetic Enable Constructive Interference?

 \section{Do Methods Based on Task Arithmetic Enable Constructive Interference?}

-Our goal is to systematically evaluate if existing model merging techniques can achieve constructive interference in LLMs.
+Our goal is to systematically evaluate if existing model merging techniques can achieve constructive interference in LLMs by merging heterogeneous fine-tuned versions.
 We focus on methods similar to the seminal Task Arithmetic method \citep{ilharco2023editingmodelstaskarithmetic}, which merge models by interpolating their weights.
 Our evaluation includes three merging techniques, four base LLMs, 12 fine-tuned versions of each LLM, and 16 benchmark tasks.
-This allows us to provide a comprehensive overview of the strengths and limitations of merging methods when applied to LLMs.
+This allows us to provide a comprehensive overview of the strengths and limitations of merging methods when applied to in-the-wild merging of LLMs.